SamDelaney/thecombine/docs/meeting notes/cleaner_workflow_5-30.md

 - Optionally merging any duplicates found in the database.
 - An optional spot testing unit to evaluate the quality of the data corpus.

-Withi each `unit` are one or more `exercises` which break up the `unit` into manageably sized chunks of work.
+Within each `unit` are one or more `exercises` which break up the `unit` into manageably sized chunks of work.

+The ordering within this structure will be simple to begin.
+If we have enough time, we can devote time to making more complex orders based on:

+- Better Workflow
+- Qualitative Productivity
+- Quantitative Productivity

 Here is a collection of sketches that we took to get to that point.
 ![Sketches](./5-30_images/sketches.jpg)